 Scratch cards to top up your credit can be bought at téléboutiques (private phone offices) and newsstands.

-- Public toilets and toilets in cafes and restaurants often have no toilet paper (papier hygiénique), so keep a supply with you.
+Public toilets and toilets in cafes and restaurants often have no toilet paper, so keep a supply with you.

 Travel with Children

 The mutual admiration between kids and Marrakesh is obvious.
-Kids will gaze in wonderment at fairytale souq scenes, herbalists trading concoctions straight out of Harry Potter, cupboard-sized shops chock-a-block with spangled Cinderella-style slippers, and the chaotic, thrumming spectacle of Djemaa El Fna lit up at night.
+Children will gaze in wonderment at fairy-tale souq scenes, herbalists trading concoctions straight out of Harry Potter, cupboard-sized shops chock-a-block with spangled Cinderella-style slippers, and the chaotic, thrumming spectacle of Djemaa El Fna lit up at night.
+That said, for families with toddlers and babies the city can be overwhelming and logistically challenging.
+Careful planning takes the stress out of visiting Marrakesh with younger children

 Marrakesh museums are a poor substitute for the live theatre of the souqs and the Djemaa El Fna.